What to look for when swapping the power supply.

 - Your existing power supply has failed, or is in the process of failing, and is no longer able to produce the power your computer requires.
-It might be rated at 300 watts, but due to whatever is failing, it’s not capable of providing it power anymore.
-As it fails, unexplained crashes usually become more frequent.
+It might be rated at 300 watts, but due to whatever is failing, it’s not capable of providing power anymore.
+As the power supply fails, unexplained crashes usually become more frequent.

-- You’ve added hardware in the form of add-in boards, memory expansions, additional hard drives, or other devices drawing more power from your computer, and you’ve exceeded your power supply’s rated capacity.
+- You’ve added hardware in the form of add-in boards, memory expansions, additional hard drives, or other devices that draw more power from your computer, and you’ve exceeded your power supply’s rated capacity.
 This, too, can behave like a failing power supply.

 In either case, the solution is a replacement power supply.

 In the first case, a power supply with the same rating as your old one will do; in the second case, you’ll need one with a higher wattage rating.

 Future-proofing your power supply